 The Germans took possession of and expanded Twente airport during the war years.
 It was a terrible time for the people, mostly farmers, who had to leave their farm or home for this expansion.
 After the war it turned out that the airport was also a place to make people disappear.
+On July 30, 1944 the ‘Niedermachungsbefehl’ was introduced.
+Hitler decreed that from that date all form of justice was abolished and anyone guilty of any resistance could be killed without justice.
 It is not known how many people are involved because there are still people missing.
 They may have been deported to the infamous camps.
 Or being shot at the airport and buried in a bomb crater.

 Following a confession by the arrested SD-leader Schöber, in October 1947 they started searching at Twente airport on his instructions.
 The Dutchmen who were shot by the Germans during the war are said to have been buried at the designated spot.
 The place was located in a remote corner of the airport at the end of the Weerseloseweg.
 This area then belonged to the municipality of Weerselo.
 It is a meadow surrounded by barbed wire, far away from the buildings at the airport.
 This place was surrounded by ruins of Allied bombed shelters.
 Coincidentally, the places where the victims were found were not bombed in March 1945.